Optimally Deep Networks -- Adapting Model Depth to Datasets for Superior Efficiency: Introduction

-We introduce Optimally Deep Networks (ODNs), that use a simple and smart NAS like training strategy called \enquote{progressive depth expansion} that enables adapting the depth of a selected model to the complexity of the task at hand.
-Instead of directly training the model with full depth from the beginning, progressive depth expansion begins by activating only the shallow layers and incrementally deepens the network once the earlier layers have sufficiently converged, continuing this process until the desired performance is achieved.
-When the target performance is achieved with a depth shallower than the original model, the optimally deep network is extracted and fine-tuned.
-This depth-search strategy enables networks to allocate only the necessary depth capacity for the tasks, reducing their substantial memory footprint, future training costs, computation overheads, and inference run-time, all without a significant compromise on accuracy.
+We introduce the concept of Optimally Deep Networks (ODNs), which use a simple and smart NAS like training strategy that enables adapting the depth of a model to the complexity of the task at hand.
+Instead of directly training the model with full depth, \enquote{progressive depth expansion} is applied that begins by activating only the shallow layers and incrementally deepens the network once the earlier layers have converged, continuing this process until the desired performance is achieved.
+When the target performance is achieved with a depth shallower than the original architecture, the Optimally Deep Network is extracted and fine-tuned.
+This depth-search strategy enables networks to allocate only the necessary depth capacity for the tasks, reducing substantial memory footprint, future training costs, computation overheads, and inference run-time, all without a significant compromise on accuracy.
 Once the optimal depth of an architecture is obtained, it can be used to efficiently deploy the model at a large scale, reducing resource wastage.
-The same depth can be reused for future training on datasets of similar complexity, avoiding the cost of performing another depth search.
-Moreover, the ODNs can be further compressed using pruning and quantization techniques as required.
+The same depth can be reused for future trainings on datasets of similar complexity, avoiding the cost of performing another search.
+Moreover, the ODNs can be further compressed using pruning and quantization techniques.

-Unlike Neural Architecture Search (NAS), progressive depth expansion is a simple depth search strategy and does not require establishing a complex search space.
-It can be straightforwardly applied on many powerful and widely used architectures such as Residual Networks (ResNet-18, ResNet-24, ResNet-50, ResNet-101 etc.) \cite{DL_2}, Wide Residual Networks (WRN-40-2, WRN-16-8, WRN-28-10 etc.) \cite{WRN}, Mobile Networks (MobileNetV1, MobileNetV2, MobileNetV3 etc.) \cite{MN_1,MN_2} and many more, by dividing them into different depth levels (blocks) and progressively training them from shallow to deeper blocks until the desired performance is achieved with optimal depth.
+Unlike Neural Architecture Search (NAS), progressive depth expansion is a simple depth search strategy which does not require defining a complex search space.
+It can be straightforwardly applied on many powerful architectures such as Residual Networks (ResNet-18, ResNet-24, ResNet-50, ResNet-101 etc.) \cite{DL_2}, Wide Residual Networks (WRN-40-2, WRN-16-8, WRN-28-10 etc.) \cite{WRN}, Mobile Networks (MobileNetV1, MobileNetV2, MobileNetV3 etc.) \cite{MN_1,MN_2} and many more, by dividing them into different depth levels (blocks) and progressively training them from shallower to deeper blocks until the desired performance is achieved with the optimal depth.
+ODNs offer a new perspective on efficient deep learning by searching optimal depth of well-known networks according to the complexity of tasks, bridging the gap between performance and efficiency.